mmaldacker/VortexEditor/README.md

 * Left click and drag to create rectangle/circle.
 * Once created, left click and drag, to move around.
-* Ctrl + left click to rotate
+* Ctrl + left click to rotate.

 ## Adding water

-* Right click to add water
+* Right click to add water.
-* Right click and draw to add force
+* Right click and drag to add force.
+* Ctrl + right click and drag to add more water.

 ## Objects